pirogram/pirogram-content/books/regex-with-python/010-regex-introduction/topics/020-setting-the-stage.md

   <img src='assets/img/favorite-website-form.png' class='ui image large'/>

   Let's talk about a problem that someone can actually run into.
-Let's say, you were intereted in finding out the most popular websites that kids in your school go to.
+Let's say, you were interested in finding out the most popular websites that kids in your school go to.
 You create a Google Spreadsheet based Form and send a link to everyone in your school.
 There is only one simple question: `What's your favorite website?`.

   ## Stage 2
   <img src='assets/img/favorite-websites.png' class='ui image large'/>